Python Requests: Retry Failed Requests [2024]

 Fixed or Random Delay

-Just like the number of retries, there isn't a rule set in stone for how long the delay should be, but you can experiment with different reasonable delay values around 300ms to find an optimal balance.
+Like the number of retries, there isn't a standard rule for how long the delay should be.
+But, you can experiment with different reasonable delay values (e.g., between 300ms and 500ms) to find an optimal balance.

 Backoff Strategy for the Delays

-The backoff strategy is a commonly used technique for setting increasing delays between retries instead of fixed or random ones.
+The backoff strategy is a technique for increasing delays between retries instead of fixed or random ones.
 Each request increases the delay by an exponential backoff factor, usually greater than one.
-This approach generally helps to handle temporary issues while avoiding overloading servers.
+This approach helps you handle temporary issues while avoiding server overload.

 Example